 Getting Here: It’s just 20 minutes outside of San Jose, best reached by an Uber, and an easy half-day trip.
 The center is located off of Route 112 near downtown San Josecito, Heredia, San Josecito, Costa Rica.

 If you’re going to Costa Rica, you absolutely can’t miss the waterfalls.
 The wet and humid weather in this country leads to tumbling falls that cut through dense green jungles.
 La Paz is one of the best places to visit from San Jose if you want to hike through the rainforest and see some waterfalls, along with some of your favorite jungle animals.
 La Paz is a nature reserve that boasts some of the best hiking, prettiest waterfalls, and all the animals you’re looking for — we’re talking huge, vibrantly blue butterflies, vividly green tree frogs, rainbow painted toucans, hummingbird feedings, and more.

 The park has five thundering waterfalls, a cloud forest, hiking trails, and separate sections focused on animal habitats.
 There’s an aviary, insect gardens, a butterfly observatory, a hummingbird garden, and a few other exhibits.
-Plan on getting wet on your visit!
-It tends to rain a lot in Costa Rica, plus some of the hiking trails lead you right up to the waterfall (AKA the splash zone).
-Some people were glad they packed a poncho or a rain jacket to help them stay dry during their visit.
+This place is incredible!

 Experience Arenal Volcano